 Note: You get a 14-day trial account.
 You can upgrade your account by subscribing to any of the plans it offers

-- On your Algolia dashboard screen, click on Indices from the left navigation panel and click on Create Index.
+- On your Algolia dashboard screen, scroll down to the Top Indices section and click on See all.
+Now on the Indices page click on Create Index.

 - In the Create index model that opens, provide a name to your index inside the Index name field and click on Create.
 Make note of the index name that you just created, we will need it while creating the environment variables for our lambda function.

-- On the API Keys page, you will get an Application ID.
-You'll need to provide the Admin API Key and Application ID in your website configuration code, so make a note of these.
+Click on the copy button and note down your Admin API Key.
+You'll need to provide the Admin API Key in your website configuration code, so make a note of these.

 Create an AWS Lambda Function

 Create an AWS Lambda function that sends the data (received from Contentstack via webhooks) to Algolia.

 - Login to your AWS Management Console, select Lambda from the Services list.

 - Click on the Create Function button, and then the Author from Scratch option.

 - Provide a name to your lambda function inside the Function name field, select Node.js 14.x as your Runtime language, and click on the Create function button.